 Bordeaux is located on a bend of the Garonne River, around 500 km south-west of Paris.
 The city lies close to the Atlantic coastline, in the north of the Aquitaine region.

 Bordeaux boasts richly preserved historical architecture, pristine pedestrianised boulevards, tramways, and reclaimed industrial docks.
 In 2007, half the city (18 sq km) was listed as a UNESCO World Heritage site – the largest urban area to receive this accolade.

-The city will welcome the international fleet of Tall Ships along a two-kilometre stretch of the river, within easy walking distance of the 18th-century old town.
-The downtown area has maintained its classical and neoclassical architecture, which has remained almost unchanged for more than two centuries.
+The city welcomed the international fleet of Tall Ships along a two-kilometre stretch of the river, which was within easy walking distance of the 18th-century old town.
+The downtown area had maintained its classical and neoclassical architecture, which remained almost unchanged for more than two centuries.
 Bordeaux has experienced intense renovation over the past few years, which has brought the city’s architectural, culinary and cultural heritage into the 21st century.